 However, some hiring firms may elect to exert more control over workers who must be classified as employees under the ABC test.
 This could result in them having to be classified as employees under the right of control test.

-AB5 will not magically convert all California ICs into employees on January 1, 2020.
+AB5 did not magically convert all California ICs into employees on January 1, 2020.
 It is up to each business that hires workers in California to determine whether (1) a worker is exempt from AB5, (2) nonexempt workers it has already classified as ICs should be reclassified as employees, and (2) whether new workers should be employees or ICs.
-Uber and Lyft did not reclassify their drivers as ICs after the law went into effect.

 Hiring firms that are found to have misclassified employees as ICs can be required to pay fines, penalties, and back pay and benefits.
 In addition, California law imposes a civil penalty of up to $25,000 per violation on an employer that willfully misclassifies individuals as independent contractors.